Rudolf II, Holy Roman Emperor: Early life

-Rudolf spent eight formative years, from age 11 to 19 (1563–1571), in Spain, at the court of his maternal uncle Philip II, together with his younger brother Ernest, future governor of the Low Countries.
+Rudolf spent eight formative years, from age 11 to 19 (1563–1571), in Spain, at the court of his maternal uncle Philip II of Spain, together with his younger brother Ernest, future governor of the Low Countries.

-After his return to Vienna, his father was concerned about Rudolf's aloof and stiff manner, typical of the more conservative Spanish court, rather than the more relaxed and open Austrian court; but his Spanish mother saw in him courtliness and refinement.
+After his return to Vienna, his father was concerned about Rudolf's aloof and stiff manner, typical of the more conservative Spanish court, rather than the more relaxed and open Austrian court, but his Spanish mother saw in him courtliness and refinement.
 In the years following his return to Vienna, Rudolf was crowned King of Hungary (1572), King of Bohemia and King of the Romans (1575) when his father was still alive.

 For the rest of his life, Rudolf would remain reserved, secretive, and largely a recluse who did not like to travel or even partake in the daily affairs of the state.

-He was more intrigued by occult learning such as astrology and alchemy, which was mainstream in the Renaissance period, and had a wide variety of personal hobbies such as horses, clocks, collecting rarities, and being a patron of the arts.
+He was more intrigued by occult learning, such as astrology and alchemy, which were mainstream in the Renaissance period, and had a wide variety of personal hobbies, such as horses, clocks, collecting rarities, and being a patron of the arts.
 He suffered from periodic bouts of "melancholy" (depression), which was common in the Habsburg line.
 These became worse with age and were manifested by a withdrawal from the world and its affairs into his private interests.